Log cabin foundations - annexes

-We are often asked about the foundations needed for log cabins.
-We always provide guidance and specifications for larger cabins, with the plans, but here are some notes explaining about the different considerations when laying foundations for log cabins.
+We are often asked about the foundations needed for annex log cabins.
+We offer installation of foundations and services such as water, eectricity and drainage for the annexes.
+Please ask for a free estimate, without obligation on your part.
+If you choose to add foundations and services yourself, we can provide guidance and specifications with the plans.
+Here are some notes explaining about the different considerations when laying foundations for log cabin annexes.
 Click here to make an enquiry, or for more information.

 Types of foundations for log cabins